singulatron/superplatform/README.md

 <br />
 <br />
 Singulatron is an app that lets you run AI anywhere!
-It's private, works offline, and can run on your laptop, PC, or even on your company computers or servers.
+It's private, works offline, and can run on your laptop or on servers.

-When self-hosted, it becomes a **multiuser, collaborative** AI application.
+When self-hosted, it becomes a **multiuser, distributed, real-time** AI platform.

-It's also a platform that enables building other AI applications on top of it.

 ![Run](https://singulatron.com/assets/chat.png?refresh=1)